opencog/opencog/opencog/nlp/learn/run/README.md

 for downloading Wikipedia and Project Gutenberg texts can be found in the `../download` directory.

-You may want to tailor some of these scripts to fit your needs.
+You will typically want to make copies of these, and tailor them to your specific needs and proceedures.
+In particular, many of these files require database credentials to be set; the exact credentials to use will depend on which copy of which database you are using.
+You WILL be copying around a lot of databases!

 A quick overview:

-* `run-all-servers.sh`: the top-level shell script; opens multiple terminal sessions with tmux/byobu, and starts both opencog and the relex servers.
+* `run-shells.sh`: multi-tasking terminal server.
+Opens multiple terminal sessions with tmux/byobu, and starts the cogserver in one of them.
 Use F3 and F4 to switch to different terminals.

+* `wiki-ss-??.sh`: language-specific word-pair-counting scripts.
-* `wiki-ss-*.sh`: the top-level parser script.
-It pulls text files, one by one, from the data directory, and submits them for parsing and counting.
-This script should be manually launched in the 'parse' byobu window.
+  These pulls text files, one by one, from the data directory, and submits them for word-pair counting.
+Pick one, and run it manually the 'process' byobu window.
 Be sure to open the database, first.
-The data directory needs to be manually adjusted here, and also in the ss-one.sh script.
+  The directory containg the text files needs to be manually adjusted here; its `beta-pages` by default, but you can use any directory that you wish.

 * `ss-one.sh`: the actual sentence-splitting workhorse.
 It handles each text file, moving the file to a different directory when finished